tfgg/yournextmep/_candidates/eu2014/bnp/nick-griffin.md

 person: nick-griffin
 region: north-west
 party: bnp
-title: North West - British National Party - Nick Griffin
+title: Nick Griffin is running for MEP in North West for the British National Party
 incumbent: true
 ---